MihaiDiac/binance_ai_bot/README.md

 Running analyse.py will show agredated results from the simulated trades.
 This requires the files trades_finished_*.csv.
 If the files are not present a warning will be shown ("Warning: no data to analyze").
 If some of the files are missing, data will be partially displayed.

+## Support

+If you like this project and want to support it or you just want to buy me a beer, you can send BTC, ETH, BNB etc. at this address: 0x20c1dd66380529c3ee232e2cc82f0ca0ddf5f7ce

 ## Disclaimer

 This project is provided "as is" without any warranty of any kind.